svalenti94/FilesystemManipulatorDestroyer-475-2161_Hooker_Valenti/README.md

 Overview:
 ---------

-An antiforensics tool intended to detect attempts to analyze certain files or filesystems and act by disrupting data collection.
+This is an antiforensics tool intended to detect attempts to analyze certain files or filesystems and act by disrupting data collection.
 This tool is meant to monitor and destroy predetermined files that are deemed sensitive.